Vatsim-Scandinavia/controlcenter/README.md

 ## Present automation
 There's quite a few automations in Control Center that are running through the Cron-jobs.
 They're as follows:
-- All trainings with status In Queue or Pre-Training are given a continued interest request each month, failing to reply within two weeks closes the request automatically.
+- All trainings with status In Queue or Pre-Training are given a continued interest request each month, and a reminder after a week.
+Failing to reply within two weeks closes the request automatically.
 - ATC Active is flag given based on ATC activity.
 Refreshes daily with data from VATSIM Data API.
+It counts the hours from today's date and backwards according to the length of qualification period.
 - Daily member cleanup, if a member leaves the division, their training will be automatically closed.
 Same for mentors.
+Does not apply to visitors.
 - Other misc cleanups

 ## Contribution and conventions